-Unearth Women: What drew you to the travel industry?
+Unearth Women (UW): What first drew you to the travel industry?

 I couldn’t afford to go to college, so worked a series of entry-level jobs until I saw an ad in the paper looking for women to work at Chicago O’Hare Field for Northwest Airlines.
 What I didn’t know was that the government had forced them to hire [more] women, as it was a male-dominated workforce then.
 Evidently, they were avoiding discrimination suits, which were just beginning to emerge.
 What I also didn’t know was that there would be travel benefits.
 I just wanted to be around the planes!